-2.2.
+2.3.
 Spectroscopy

 Spectroscopy can be defined simply as the science of matter and its properties through the analysis of radiant energy, sound, and particles absorbed, emitted, or dispersed by observed substances.
 The science of spectroscopy has expanded to a wide range of electromagnetic spectra, from short-wavelength X-rays to long-wavelength microwaves (Mikheytsev & Korzhimanov, 2023).
-Spectroscopy is generally a science that can detect changes in soil quality, and crop cover, and can predict soil classification based on various land use categories (Delcourt et al., 2023).
+Spectroscopy is generally a science that can detect changes in soil quality and crop cover, and can predict soil classification based on various land use categories (Delcourt et al., 2023).
 This science studies the interaction of energy in the form of electromagnetic radiation with materials.
 This radiation interaction is a function of the wavelengths reflected (reflection), absorbed (emission), or emitted (scattered) by the material (Hede & Heriawan, 2020).
-The application of spectroscopy in remote sensing is associated with reflectance and hyperspectral imaging, which have shown accuracy in obtaining mineralogical information in inaccessible or remote areas, or in situations where such information is difficult to obtain through alternative exploration methods (Falcioni et al., 2023).
+The application of spectroscopy in remote sensing is associated with reflectance and hyperspectral imaging, which have shown accuracy in obtaining mineralogical information in inaccessible or remote areas or in situations where such information is difficult to obtain through alternative exploration methods (Falcioni et al., 2023).
 The spectroscopic method is highly efficient as a fast, reproducible, and relatively inexpensive method in remote sensing (Levi et al., 2022).

 Spectroscopic techniques use electromagnetic waves with wavelengths visible to near-infrared (VNIR) 350-1,300 nm, short infrared (Shortwave Infrared / SWIR) 1,300-2,500 nm, and Long-Wave Infrared (LWIR) 8,000-14,000 nm (Hede et al., 2019).
-Most multi-spectral and hyperspectral optical sensor imagery belongs to the VNIR-SWIR spectrum, and reflectance information can be obtained from the digital amount of satellite imagery so spectroscopic imaging is currently evolving along with the development of optical sensor satellite imagery.
-Because reflectance data in the VNIR-SWIR range have been established for more than three decades for a wide range of geological mapping applications, they are widely used in terrestrial and space research and are considered an accurate technique.
-With a variety of optical sensor images planned or developed, including images from Landsat 8, Sentinel-2, Hyperion, and EnMAP (Hede &; Heriawan, 2020).
-In Pedrotti (2008) spectroscopy is divided into 3 (three) general types of spectroscopy, namely absorption spectroscopy, emission spectroscopy, and scattering spectroscopy.
-In this study, a commonly used type is scattering spectroscopy which in theory scattering or reflection spectroscopy identifies the observed characteristics emitted through the analysis of the energy dispersed by the object.
+Most multi-spectral and hyperspectral optical sensor imagery belongs to the VNIR-SWIR spectrum, and reflectance information can be obtained from the digital amount of satellite imagery.
+Thus, spectroscopic imaging is currently evolving along with the development of optical sensor satellite imagery.
+Because reflectance data in the VNIR-SWIR range have been established for more than three decades for a wide range of geological mapping applications, they are widely used in terrestrial and space research and are considered an accurate technique with a variety of optical sensor images planned or developed, including images from Landsat 8, Sentinel-2, Hyperion, and EnMAP (Hede & Heriawan, 2020).
+According to Pedrotti et al (2017), spectroscopy is divided into three general types: absorption spectroscopy, emission spectroscopy, and scattering spectroscopy.
+In this study, a commonly used type is scattering or reflection spectroscopy, which, in theory, identifies the observed characteristics emitted through the analysis of the energy dispersed by the object.
 The scattering process is much faster than absorption and emission spectroscopy.
-So it can be understood as a function of the wavelength/frequency and polarization of electromagnetic radiation that appears.
-Scattering spectroscopy is of great interest in exploring the characteristics of swamps, forests, and vegetation that in the process continuously return sunlight to the atmosphere.
+It can be understood as a function of the wavelength/frequency and polarization of electromagnetic radiation that appears.
+Scattering spectroscopy is of great interest in exploring the characteristics of swamps, forests, and vegetation, which continuously return sunlight to the atmosphere.